 While male pattern hair loss won’t affect your physical health, it can potentially impact upon your mental well being, even leading to depression and anxiety.
 Exploring treatment options early can minimise this problem.

 You can visit our online hair loss clinic, or read on for an overview of hair loss treatments.

 Hair loss medication

 Currently the British Association of Dermatologists advocates only two medicated treatments approved to treat male pattern baldness.
-These are finasteride tablets (brand name Propecia) and minoxidil lotion (brand name Regaine).
+These are finasteride tablets (brand name Propecia) and minoxidil (brand name Regaine).
 Neither offers a complete cure but both can slow hair loss and promote regrowth.

 Propecia (see also, generic finasteride) is a prescription medication, taken once daily.
 It blocks production of the hormone that causes your hair follicles to shrink.
 This treatment is proven to treat hair loss on both the top and front of your head.
-However, while you may notice visible results in 3 to 6 months of taking Propecia, you are advised to continue treatment for at least 12 months to confirm whether it is effective for you.
+However, while you may notice visible results in three to six months of taking Propecia, you are advised to continue treatment for at least 12 months to confirm whether it is effective for you.
 You must then continue taking Propecia to maintain the effects.

 Stopping hair loss naturally